Financial-Times/treecreeper/CONTRIBUTING.md

 # Contributing to the biz-ops model

-You can add 5 different types of thing to the schema
+biz-ops-schema controls what can be stored in the biz-ops-api.
+You can add 5 different types of thing to the schema:

 - [Types](#types-and-attributes)
 - [Properties on existing types](#property-definitions)